-Real options are useful not only in valuing a firm through its strategic business options but also as a strategic business tool in capital investment acquisition decisions.
-For instance, should the military invest millions in a new open architecture initiative, and if so, what are the values of the various strategies such an investment would enable, and how do we proceed?
-How does the military choose among several seemingly cashless, costly, and unprofitable information-technology infrastructure projects?
+Real options are useful not only in valuing a firm through its strategic business options but also as a strategic business tool in capital investment decisions.
+For instance, should a firm invest millions in a new open architecture initiative, and if so, what are the strategies and how do they proceed?
+How does the firm choose among several seemingly cashless, costly, and unprofitable information-technology infrastructure projects?
 Should it indulge its billions in a risky research and development initiative?
 The consequences of a wrong decision can be disastrous and lives could be at stake.
 In a traditional analysis, these questions cannot be answered with any certainty.
 In fact, some of the answers generated through the use of the traditional analysis are flawed because the model assumes a static, one-time decision-making process while the real options approach takes into consideration the strategic options certain projects create under uncertainty and a decision maker's flexibility in exercising or abandoning these options at different points in time, when the level of uncertainty has decreased or has become known over time.

 The real options approach incorporates a learning model, such that the decision maker makes better and more informed strategic decisions when some levels of uncertainty are resolved through the passage of time, actions, and events.
-The combination of the KVA methodology, to monitor the performance of given options and the adjustments to real options as leaders learn more from the execution of given options provides an integrated methodology to help military leaders hedge their bets while taking advantage of new opportunities over time.
 Traditional analysis assumes a static investment decision, and assumes that strategic decisions are made initially with no recourse to choose other pathways or options in the future.
-Real options analysis can be used to frame strategies to mitigate risk, value and find the optimal strategy pathway to pursue, and generate options to enhance the value of the project while managing risks.
 Imagine real options as your guide when navigating through unfamiliar territory, providing road signs at every turn to guide you in making the best and most informed driving decisions.
 This is the essence of real options.
 Figure 5 illustrates a very basic real options framing exercise-clearly more complex situations can be set up.
 From the options that are framed, Monte Carlo simulation, stochastic forecasting, coupled with traditional techniques are applied.
-Then, real options analytics are applied to solve and value each strategic pathway and an informed decision can then be made.6
+Then, real options analytics are applied to solve and value each strategic pathway and an informed decision can then be made.4